Mirahkeyz/Darey.io-Projects/Project-8/Readme.md

 paste the script above in this opened file, then save and close the file with the command after using esc.
 You save and close with shift + :wqa!

-5. Change the permission of the file to make it executable. sudo chmod +x install.sh
+5. Change the permission of the file to make it executable

+sudo chmod +x install.sh

 6. Then Run the shell script using the command below for both servers:

 ./install.sh PUBLIC_IP

 ![Snipe 2](https://github.com/Mirahkeyz/Darey.io-Projects/assets/134533695/4590b393-9b41-44ce-8212-fe9018fdf6c8)